ros2-gbp/automatika_embodied_agents-release/docs/examples/semantic_map.md

 ## Setting up an MLLM Component

 With large scale multimodal LLMs we can ask higher level introspective questions about the sensor information the robot is receiving and record this information on our spatio-temporal map.
 As an example we will setup an MLLM component that periodically asks itself the same question, about the nature of the space the robot is present iin.
 In order to acheive this we will use two concepts.
 First is that of a **FixedInput**, a simulated Topic that has a fixed value whenever it is read by a listener.
 And the second is that of a _timed_ component.
-In EmbodiedAgents, components can get triggered by either an input received on a Topic or automatically after a certain period of time.
+In _EmbodiedAgents_, components can get triggered by either an input received on a Topic or automatically after a certain period of time.
 This latter trigger specifies a timed component.
 Lets see what all of this looks like in code.

 ```python
 from agents.clients import OllamaClient